HirCoir/Piper-TTS-Tools/readme.md

 # Run the Docker image
 docker run -p 7860:7860 piper-tts-app
 ```
-Replace `<your-token>` and `<your-repo>` with your actual Hugging Face token and repository respectively.
+Replace `<your-token>` and `<your-repo>` with your Hugging Face token and repository respectively.

-Remember to review the licensing information for the voice models you're using.
+Remember to review the license information for the voice models you are using.

-Happy Text-to-Speech Converting!
+Happy Text-to-Speech Conversion!